Hiring Policy Fill out the template

 Fill out the template

 A hiring policy is a document that describes an employer's hiring practices and sets rules for employees who write ads and hire for the company.
-The document also highlights the importance of human rights legislation and how it applies to the hiring process.
+The policy ensures that the employer's hiring practices are consistent with applicable human rights legislation, are fair, and promote diversity in the workplace.

-This policy specifically addresses discrimination during the recruiting process, including:
+A hiring policy should specifically address way to avoid discrimination during the recruiting process, including:

-• the onboarding of a new employee within the organization.
+• the onboarding of a new employee within the organization: this step involves the employment offer, the employment contract, and the indoctrination or training sessions required.

-Also, the document covers the different background checks employers conduct and how to use caution when screening employees as it needs to be consistent with human rights law.
+Also, the document should cover the different background checks employers conduct and how to use caution when screening employees as it needs to be consistent with human rights law.

-This policy document is meant to be given from the employer to employees.
+Once the hiring policy is ready, the employer must give it to employees.
 If the employer has a physical office location, keep a copy of the Policy in a conspicuous place in the event employees also have the option of going to the office.
 This should be placed in a communal area such as the lunch room.

 Employers should include this Policy in a new employee's welcome package to ensure they are familiar with workplace protocol and avoid any future doubt that they were unaware of a specific rule or company policy.